CesiumGS/cesium-unity/README.md

     * Set the "Ion Access Token" to a valid Cesium ion token; the one from above is likely to work.
 At this point, the terrain surface should become textured.

 ## :goggles: Running Cesium for Unity on Quest 2

+TODO: update these instructions for the new build process!
+It should not be necessary to set `ANDROID_NDK_ROOT` manually anymore.

 1. Before building, make sure that there is an environment variable `ANDROID_NDK_ROOT` set as the path to the Android NDK.
 2. Next, build Cesium for Unity for Android with the following commands: